-In-depth analyses of probiotic benefits, mechanisms and challenges aiming to advance probiotic knowledge at large
+In-depth analyses of probiotic benefits, mechanisms and challenges aiming to advance probiotic knowledge at large for the benefit of consumer health

 - The activity on ‘Gut Barrier Function’ produced 3 manuscripts (J.M.
 Wells et al., 2016, J. Köning et al., 2016, P.A.
 Bron et al., 2017) that have been cited altogether 311 times.